Frequently Asked Questions

 A: Please find the general guidelines for the Master Thesis here

 .
-The specific guidelines relevant to the Master Thesis of the interdisciplinary programmes will be forthcoming later this year.
+The specific guidelines relevant to the Master Thesis of the interdisciplinary programmes are available here

 Q: I'm having trouble submitting my Master thesis in time.
 Can I get an extension of my deadline?

 A: If you are unable to submit your thesis in time due to a medical issue of another reason that can be qualified as force majeure, you are able to do so by send an email to Mr. James Sellaro at email@example.com

 with a rationale of why you are failing to meet the deadline.
 The decision will then be taken by the Direction of Studies.

 Q: I would like to go abroad for one semester to study at a institution of higher learning other than the Graduate Institute.
 How do I go about this?

 A: Please be aware that if you go on exchange you would not be able to complete the Capstone project, which is a vital pillar of the Master in International Affairs and the Master in Development Studies.
 However, if you wish to study abroad for a semester, please visit this page

 and follow the procedures.